paulczar/presentation-cloud-austin-deis/paas.md

 ### Wildcard DNS

 Deis' proxy layer requires you to set up Wildcard DNS to point to your proxy layer.
-Fortunately this is made easy in testing by using the (http://xip.io)[xip.io] domain which does this for you.
+There are many ways to achieve this here are two options:

+1. Rackspace Cloud DNS can host wildcard DNS entries, if you already have DNS hosted by rackspace using Cloud DNS simply add an A record for `*.deis` under your domain and point it to the IP of your load balancer.

+2. The (http://xip.io)[xip.io] domain does wildcard DNS based on your IP.
 We can use this with our Cloud Load Balancer to load balance our applications.
 My Load Balancer has a public IP of `162.242.140.21` therefore my wildcard domain will be `162.242.140.21.xip.io`.
 Remember this.

 ### Configure Knife for Rackspace